datakind/data-recipes-ai/README.md

 ### Analysis on Ingested Data

 By default, the repo comes with some demo HAPI data.
-To run the ingestion module for ingested datasets yourself, so assistants and plugins can analysis data on-the-fly as an experimental feature:
+To run the ingestion module for ingested datasets yourself ...

-1. `docker exec -it haa-ingestion /bin/bash`
+`docker compose exec ingestion python ingest.py`
-2. `python3 ingest.py`

 It may take a while!

 Note: By default, rerunning the ingestion will not download data if the file already exists locally.
 To override this, you can run with ...

-`python3 ingest.py --force_download`
+`docker compose exec ingestion python ingest.py --force_download`

 #### Running ingestion without running full environment